shaina-12/Interactive-Story-Generation/README.md

 ### Mid Project Review  - Contains Deliverables of Mid Project Review 1
 ### 51_Proposal.pdf - Project Proposal

-## Contribution of Each Team Member in the Project (Wii be Updated as the Project Progresses):
+## Contribution of Each Team Member in the Project (Will be Updated as the Project Progresses):
 ### Mahisha Ramesh -
 ### Shaina Mehta -
 ### Mahima Chopra -